SAFETAG/SAFETAG/content/activities/preparation/examples/dictionary_creation.md

 92
 ```

 Also add common password fragments: qwerty, 1234/5/6/7/8, and, based on field experience, four-digit dates back to the year 2001 (plus adding in the founding year of the organization).
+It's also useful to see what calendar system is in use at your organization's location as some cultures [don't use Gregorian years](https://en.wikipedia.org/wiki/Calendar#Calendars_in_use).
 It's quite amazing how often a recent year will be part of a wifi password -- this presentation discusses many common patterns in passwords: [https://www.owasp.org/images/a/af/2011-Supercharged-Slides-Redman-OWASP-Feb.pdf](https://www.owasp.org/images/a/af/2011-Supercharged-Slides-Redman-OWASP-Feb.pdf)

 ##### Optional Further steps